 - 1. Formal papers/forms must be written in permanent ink or typed unless otherwise specified.
 This includes written assignments, papers, evaluations, anecdotals, etc. - 2.
 Written assignments are to have correct spelling, punctuation, and grammar. - 3.
 It is the student's responsibility to proofread papers and to utilize resources such as the computer (grammar and spell check) and peers to ensure the accuracy of all written work. - 4.
 Papers that are submitted in an unacceptable form will be returned to the student to be rewritten. - 5.
 The School of Nursing utilizes APA format as the acceptable standard for formal papers.
-Resources for the appropriate use of APA format are available in the Library and of Edvance360. - 6.
+Resources for the appropriate use of APA format are available in the Library and on Edvance360. - 6.
 Plagiarism is a serious offense.
 If it is determined that plagiarism is unintentional (failure to use quotation marks or improper citation of material taken from a source), the student will receive 0 points in the appropriate format grade section.
 If plagiarism is intentional (i.e. buying, stealing, borrowing a paper or web reference, or hiring someone else to write your paper), the student will receive a 0 grade for the paper and may be dismissed from the program based on the Disciplinary Policy. - 7.
 All written work is mandatory and must be completed.
 Failure to complete the written work according to the criteria for the assignment will result in an incomplete grade for the course. - 8.
 Written work must be submitted on or before the due date.
 Five points will be deducted from the grade for each day the written assignment is late.
 Any requests for an extension must be submitted in writing to the course Faculty at least 2 days in advance of the due date.
-Approval or denial of the request will be determined by the course team members.
+Approval or denial of the request will be determined by the course team members. - 9.
+Papers with grades < 70% will be evaluated by a second faculty member prior to return to the student.
+All grades are final.